tomjoht/tomjoht.github.io/_user_centered_doc/ucd-iteration.md

 type: notes_ucd
 ---

 > Products usually start out simple and get increasingly more detailed and refined with each additional iteration.
 It often takes multiple iterations &mdash; through reviews, user feedback, testing, etc. &mdash; to achieve a high level of quality.
-> When writing doc, recognize the iterative element behind writing documentation.
-Publishing version 1 shouldn't be considered done, just the first iteration of the content.
+When writing doc, recognize the iterative element behind writing documentation.
+Publishing version 1 shouldn't be considered done &mdash; just the first iteration of the content.